 This opening session was a wonderful kick-off to the 2017 InterAction Forum and set the tone for overarching themes of global connectivity, collaboration and working together “in the global fight to eliminate extreme poverty and vulnerability, strengthen human rights and citizen participation, safeguard a sustainable planet, promote peace, and ensure dignity for all people.”
 Remarks of note from former U.S. President Clinton included a reminder to attendees that we – global citizens – are “stuck with one another.”
 With this, he urged a collaborative and positive mindset to maximize the benefits and minimize the dangers that come with this most interdependent age in human history.
-The full speech can be watched here.

 The Human Side of Technology